Prom3th3us/bounty-icp/README.md

 * Project created using `dfx new bounty-icp`

 * To build:
-`cargo build --target wasm32-unknown-unknown --release -p bounty-icp-backend --locked`
+`cargo build --target wasm32-unknown-unknown --release -p bounty-icp-backend`

 * To build: pre-requisites
 1. make sure you have installed the wasm32-unknown-unknown target:
 `rustup target add wasm32-unknown-unknown`

+2. install openssl tools
+- macos: `brew install openssl`

 * To run
 1. in a separate terminal start the local icp network